 Aiden Kearney (Turtleboy)

 Aiden Kearney is a gossip blogger based in Holden, MA covering central and eastern MA.
 He has a website and social media accounts under the name “Turtleboy Sports” and hosts a livestream.
 He is known for accusing local officials and private citizens of various misdeeds, often based on social media rumors or anonymous sources, and shaming them based on material from their social media.
 These attacks are often followed by extreme online harassment of his targets by his fans, and in some cases real-life harassment or threats.
 His posts are intensely crude, misogynistic, and queerphobic, often speculating about the sexual habits of the targets based on their political beliefs.
 His fans do not think of him as political but he often follows trends in far-right media including “groomer” rhetoric and transphobia.
 Since January of 2022 he has written at least 15 posts referencing trans people, consistently misgendering them.
 Billboard Chris has been a guest on his livestream twice, and he published posts attacking locals who confronted Chris.
 In January of 2023, he published a post attacking by name a trans teenager in Brookline, MA, as well as a post about a trans woman in Templeton, MA supposedly charged with child pornography.
+In April 2023 he attacked educators at Newton North HS in Newton, MA over a planned optional event for students that included a drag performance, and also attacked the performer.
+Several other groups including the national group “Parents Defending Education” amplified these attacks, leading to a protest and counter-protest.
+In 2023 Kearney appeared on livestreams with national far-right figures Gavin McInnes (founder of Proud Boys) and Tim Pool.

 (The info in this section can be verified by reviewing Kearney’s website and social media, which we have chosen not to link.)